ndsurgenor/east-street/TESTING.md

 ## Validator Testing

+All pages have been passed through the [w3 HTML Validator](https://validator.w3.org/).
+One error remains on the base.html file regarding the use of 'background=' in the body element; attempts to correct this meant that the image did not show at all on the deployed site so the tag has been left as is.

 ## Accessibility & Performance

 The site has been tested using the [WAVE Evaluation Tool](https://wave.webaim.org/report#/https://east-street-bc0671035c95.herokuapp.com/) to ensure best practices have been followed regarding aria labels, heading hiearchy, and contrast between page elements.
 An initial valuation revealed that the 'Sign Up'/'Sign In' forms had a minor contrast issue with links so this has been corrected for better readability.